-We are delighted to announce that UWE bookarts has received an award from the Nordic Culture Point to run a new project from December 2020 – January 2022.
+We are delighted to announce that UWE bookarts has received an award from the Nordic Culture Point to run a new project until 2022.
 This is in collaboration with Megan Adie (Aviary Press, Denmark), Sarah Bodman (CFPR, UWE Bristol) Angie Butler, (CFPR, UWE Bristol) Imi Maufe (Codex Polaris, Norway), Lina Nordenström (Grafikverkstan Godsmagasinet, Sweden) Joakim Norling (Timglaset Editions, Malmö Sweden), Morwenna Peters (Bower Ashton Library, UWE Bristol), Tom Sowden (School of Art & Design, UWE, Bristol) and Maria White (Independent curator, UK).

 This project will facilitate knowledge exchange between librarians, artists and the public that will expand understanding of arts practice, and work towards a more sustainable, innovative and culturally successful discipline.
 It will change attitudes towards and the perception of artists’ books.

 The target groups are primarily librarians/archivists, artists and independent publishers.

 Host a 2-day seminar and workshops in Bergen in collaboration with Codex Polaris, inviting participants from the Nordic / Scandinavian regions.
 To share best practice ideas – thinking about what artists’ books are and what role they can play within a library and an educational environment.

 Invite participants from Nordic / Scandinavian countries to join us in Bristol for Bristol Artist’s Book Event (BABE).
 To introduce librarians and artists to new networks for discussing the artefacts, selling and buying artists’ books, meeting their counterparts and building new relationships.